Rubí (2020 TV series)

-Rubí is a Spanish-language television series written by Leonardo Padrón and produced by W Studios for Televisa, and Univision.
-It is a reboot based on the 2004 Mexican telenovela of the same name, and the third production of the Fábrica de sueños franchise.
-The series premiered first in the United States on 21 January 2020 on Univision, and ended on 27 February 2020 with a total of 26 episodes.
+Rubí is a Spanish-language television series written by Leonardo Padrón and produced by W Studios for Televisa and Univision.
+It is a reboot of the 2004 Mexican telenovela of the same name, and the third production of the Fábrica de sueños franchise.
+The series premiered in the United States on 21 January 2020 on Univision, and concluded on 27 February 2020 with a total of 26 episodes.
 It stars Camila Sodi as the title character.

 Premise

-The story revolves around a young journalist named Carla (Ela Velden) who convinces Rubí (Camila Sodi), a mysterious woman who lives in a dark mansion, to tell the story of her life and why she isolated herself from the outside world out of free will.
+The story revolves around a young journalist named Carla who convinces Rubí, a mysterious woman who lives in a dark mansion, to tell the story of her life and why she isolated herself from the outside world out of free will.
 It is then that we find out that Rubí was an ambitious woman of humble origins determined to use her impressive beauty and female gimmicks to escape poverty and achieve fame, regardless of whether she harmed innocent people to achieve it.

 Cast

-The cast and character were revealed by People en Español magazine in September 2019 and January 2020 respectively.
+The cast and characters were revealed by People en Español magazine in September 2019 and January 2020 respectively.